lm3nitro/Projects/Firewall/Fortinet/Fortinet Logs to Splunk.md

 ### Summary:

-This was just the initial configuration.
-I hope to go into deeper detail in the future and take a closer look into the information that is being sent and create greater visibility by creating dashboards on the most important events and data.
+This initial configuration marks just the beginning of my journey.
+I aim to delve deeper into the data being collected, enhancing visibility by creating dashboards that highlight the most critical events and metrics.
+This integration will not only improve threat detection capabilities but also facilitate compliance reporting and support forensic investigations by offering a comprehensive historical record of network activity.
+By focusing on these key areas, I can better understand network behavior and strengthen our overall security posture.